Akhil-Pathak/Visual-Taxonomy-Meesho/Readme.md

 ### Running training of models

+- Ensure you have ran the preprocessor code and the outputs are generated in `./Preprocessor-FillNA/output`.

+- Run individual `.ipynb` notebooks for each category.

+- The code will save the models in the `./Models/<category>` folder for each category.

 ### Running inference

 - To run inference, please ensure all the models are downloaded from google drive and placed in the correct folder.